We're going to be talking about, we're going to be talking about Julian Assange.

 They were like, hey, what are you doing?

-You know, because obviously your parents always err on the side of you know safety and security, so they weren't sure if the whole internet thing was gonna work out, but it did.
+You know, because obviously your parents always err on the side of safety and security.

-You know, but that's your parents' job is to be skeptical of things like that.
+But that's your parents' job is to be skeptical of things like that.

-Uh he don't love you, says, I'm surprised you haven't done Oklahoma bombing.
+Says, I'm surprised you haven't done Oklahoma bombing.

-Those guys were on Ali Akbar time.
+Those guys were on Al-Akbar time.

-Uh I will do Timothy.
+I will do Timothy.

-Uh, I'll do Timothy McVeigh soon, guys.
+I'll do Timothy McVeigh soon, guys.

-Uh, you guys have asked for that one, so don't worry.
+You guys have asked for that one, so don't worry.

-It'll it's coming soon.
+It's coming soon.

-One example is the uh collectoral murder.
+One example is the collateral murder.

-This video that you guys are about to see is the famous video, okay, that really put it put the US uh government out there, put the US military, put the intelligence agencies, it put them out there.
+Okay, this video that you guys are about to see is the famous video, okay, that really put the U.S. government out there.

-Alright, guys, so uh viewer discretion advised.
+All right, guys, so viewer disgrace is advised.

 Pirates and the gunner murder these people.

-And yet Julian has to be extradited for reporting a war crime.
+And yet, Julian has to be extradited for reporting a war crime.

 Free!